clemenssielaff/notf/pynotf/pynotf/logic.md

 In case of a failure, the exception thrown by the Receiver is caught by the Emitter upstream, that is currently in the process of emitting.
 The way that the Emitter reacts to the exception can be selected at runtime using the [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern).
 The default behavior is to acknowledge the exception by logging a warning, but ultimately to ignore it, for there is no general way to handle user code errors.
 Other delegates may opt to drop Receivers that fail once, fail multiple times in a row or in total, etc.

-## Switches and Operations

-A Switch is Receiver/Emitter that applies a sequence of Operations to an input value before emitting it (see https://en.wikipedia.org/wiki/Switch).
-If any Operation throws an exception, the Switch will fail as a whole.
-Operations are not able to complete the Switch, other than through failure.

-Not every input is guaranteed to produce an output as Operations are free to store or ignore input values.
-If an Operation returns a value, it is passed on to the next Operation and if the Operation was the last one in the sequence, its return value is emitted by the Switch.
-<br> If any Operation does not return a value (returns None), the following Operations are not called and the Switch does not emit anything.

 ## Logic Modification

 This chapter is best read together with the next one "Ordered Emission", as they overlap quite a bit and each assume decisions described in the other one.